Oura Health

-Oura Health Oy is a Finnish health technology company, known for the Oura Ring (stylized Ōura), a smart ring used to track sleep and physical activity.
+Oura Health Ltd (natively Oura Health Oy) is a Finnish health technology company, known for the Oura Ring (stylized Ōura), a smart ring used to track sleep and physical activity.
 The company was founded in 2013 by Petteri Lahtela, Kari Kivelä, and Markku Koskela.
 Harpreet Singh Rai was the CEO from 2018 until 2021, when he was replaced on an interim basis by Michael Chapp.
 In 2022, Tom Hale was appointed CEO.
 The company is headquartered in Oulu, Finland, with other locations in Helsinki, Finland, and San Francisco, United States.
-The company raised its initial US$2.3 million seed funding in 2015 led by Lifeline Ventures, introduced the first-generation ring via Kickstarter in 2016 and launched the ring at the Slush tech conference in 2017.
+The company introduced the first-generation ring via Kickstarter in 2016 and launched the ring at the Slush tech conference in 2017.

 In 2020, Oura Health received the 'Best Consumer Wellness Company' award from the UCSF Digital Health Awards and Time magazine's "100 Best Inventions of 2020" mentioning especially its COVID-19-related partnership with NBA.
+As of December 2024, 2.5 million Oura Rings had been sold.

+Funding and acquisitions

+The company raised its initial US$2.3 million seed funding in 2015 led by Lifeline Ventures.
 Oura announced Series C funding of US$100 million from The Chernin Group, Elysian Park, Temasek, JAZZ Venture Partners and Eisai in May 2021; funding in earlier rounds came from Forerunner Ventures, Square Ventures, MSD Capital (Michael Dell), Marc Benioff, Lifeline Ventures, Metaplanet Holdings, Next Ventures, and private investors.
+In 2024 Oura reached a valuation of approximately $5.2 billion following a US$200 million Series D funding round.
+This round included major investors such as Fidelity Management and Dexcom.
+In October 2025, Oura raised US$900 million in a Series E funding round.

+In May 2023, Oura Health Oy acquired tech startup, Proxy Inc., which makes digital identification tools.
+Oura has continued its acquisitions in 2024, including the enterprise health analytics company Sparta Science in October 2024 and the metabolic health firm Veri in September 2024, further broadening its capabilities in biometric and metabolic health monitoring.